Bruce Hurst: San Diego Padres

+Colorado Rockies

+The Padres traded Hurst and Greg Harris to the Colorado Rockies on July 26, 1993 for Brad Ausmus, Doug Bochtler, and Andy Ashby.
+Hurst started just three games for Colorado, never finishing the fourth inning.

+Texas Rangers

 Hurst signed with the Texas Rangers for the 1994 season.
-He was 2-1 with a 7.11 ERA in eight starts through June, but with the repercussions of the surgery still lingering, he decided to retire mid season.
+He was 2–1 with a 7.11 ERA in eight starts through June,.
+With the repercussions of the surgery still lingering, he decided to retire less than three months into the season.

 Career stats

 Consistently good but never overpowering hitters, Hurst was a specialist at changing speeds.
 His fastball was hard enough to get in on right-handed hitters, and he mixed it with an excellent curve and a slider as well.
 He also had a decent forkball at times.
 Thanks to his great control, Hurst was able to work corners well and had a profuse knowledge of each hitter.
-In seven post-season games he had a 3-2 record with 37 strikeouts and a 2.29 ERA.
+In seven postseason games, he had a 3–2 record with 37 strikeouts and a 2.29 ERA in 51 innings.

 Post-playing activities

 Hurst was inducted to the Boston Red Sox Hall of Fame in November 2004, on the heels of the Red Sox 2004 World Series victory, the club's first since 1918.
 Believers of "The Curse of the Bambino" have pointed out the letters "BRUCE HURST" can be re-arranged as "B RUTH CURSE".
 With his mother Beth having died in December 2003 on the eve of the Red Sox World Series win in 2004, Hurst was quoted saying years later, "I'm pretty sure, knowing my mom, that she would have gone up and put her arm around Babe and said, 'Let's get this over with.'"

-In 2005, Hurst and Jim Lefebvre coached China to a bronze medal at the 23rd Asian Baseball Championship, which was the first time ever that China had defeated one of the "Big Three" Asian teams (Japan, South Korea, Chinese Taipei).
+In 2005, Hurst and Jim Lefebvre coached China to a bronze medal at the 23rd Asian Baseball Championship, the first time ever that China had defeated one of the "Big Three" Asian teams (Japan, South Korea, Chinese Taipei).
 In 2006, Hurst and Lefebvre also led the Chinese team in the inaugural World Baseball Classic, where they were eliminated in the first round of competition in the Asian bracket, which also featured eventual tournament champion Japan, as well as Korea and Chinese Taipei.
-In the Asian Baseball Championship in 2012 and World Baseball Classic in 2013, alongside manager John McLaren, Hurst also coached Team China.
+Hurst also coached China alongside manager John McLaren in the Asian Baseball Championship in 2012 and 2013 World Baseball Classic.

 Hurst returned to the Boston Red Sox during spring training in 2008 as a pitching instructor.
 On February 26, 2008, Hurst was named as Special Assistant for Player Development with the Red Sox.
+He worked for part of the 2015 season for the Los Angeles Dodgers, serving as a talent evaluator for players in Latin America.

-During a 2019 Pawtucket Red Sox Hall of Fame induction ceremony for Clemens, the former pitcher credited Hurst for giving him the nickname "Rocketman" during their playing days.
-In 2015, Hurst described Clemens as "the greatest teammate ever" in an interview with a Boston Globe columnist.
+During his 2019 Pawtucket Red Sox Hall of Fame induction ceremony, Clemens credited Hurst for giving him the nickname "Rocketman."
+In a 2015 interview, Hurst described Clemens as "the greatest teammate ever."